cebartling/remix-experiments/stripe-payment-element/README.md

 ### Development

 1. Create a product and price in your Stripe test mode environment.
+Take note of the price ID.
 1. Create the `.env` file in the project root directory and set the following environment variable values:
     ```dotenv
     STRIPE_PUBLISHABLE_KEY=<Stripe publishable key>